Unbiased approximation of posteriors via coupled particle Markov chain Monte Carlo: Simulation studies

-The univariate statistics used to determine the number of MCMC steps $m_{1:S}$ are the log-likelihood $f_1(x) = \log\{p(y\cond x)\}$ and the number of elements in $\beta$ that have an absolute value greater than $0.01$, $f_2(x) = \sum_{j=1}^p |\beta_j| > 0.01$.
-The latter is a rough measure of the number of variables that are selected into the model at that MCMC iteration.
+The scalar statistics used for determining the number of MCMC steps $m_{1:S}$ are the log-likelihood function, that is $f_1(x) = \log\{p(y\cond x)\}$, and the number of elements in $\beta$ with absolute value greater than $0.01$, $f_2(x) = \sum_{j=1}^p \mathrm{I}[|\beta_j| > 0.01]$.
+The latter is interpreted as the number of variables chosen by the model.
 Algorithm~\ref{alg:FK} produces $m_s = 1$ for all $s$.
-This confirms the effectiveness of the MCMC algorithm which has favourable theoretical properties per \citet[Section~2.2]{Biswas2020}.
-We compare the estimation of the posterior expectation of $h(x) = \beta_{10} + \beta_{10}^2$ obtained from different algorithms.
+This confirms the effectiveness of the inner MCMC algorithm borrowed from \citet{Biswas2020}, which is accompanied by favourable theoretical properties as per \citet[Section~2.2]{Biswas2020}.
+We compare the estimation of the posterior expectation of $h(x) = \beta_j + \beta_j^2$, $j=11$, obtained from different algorithms.